 The reason for the SEC’s existence is to prevent this very sort of ethno-nepotistic pyramid scheme which the Madoff scandal represents.
 It was at once premeditated, long exposed as fraud and easy to prosecute.
 No excuses for the SEC exist.

 Just as the SEC was established to stop confidence intrigues, in this same sense, the CIA was created to prevent another Pearl Harbor.
 In a world with any common sense left in it, the weeks following 9/11 it should have been dismantled.
-Despite its huge budgets, it succeeded in doing little against Al-Qaeda, the Taliban or Saudi’s export of radical Islamists for fear of the Wahhabi Islamic minority inside their own borders.
+Despite its huge budgets, it succeeded in doing little against Al-Qaeda, the Taliban or Saudi Arabia’s Wahhabi Islamic minority exporting terror globally.
 Through two decades of CIA’s support of the Mujahideen in Afghanistan, it help create, coordinate and spread global Islamic extremism with the help of the Saudis and the Pakistanis.
 It would have been nice to nip that one early.
 But no, the government is often shortsighted in these types of issues.
 For instance, in August of 1978, by which time strikes and demonstrations had virtually paralyzed Iran, the CIA issued a 60 page analysis of “Iran in the 80s” in which it concluded: “Iran is not in a revolutionary or even ‘pre-revolutionary’ situation.
 The Rise of Globalization, pg 243.
 The Shah’s regime fell on January 16, 1979.

 The Federal Reserve System was created in 1913 to prevent a ruinous event like The Great Depression.
 Sometime after 1929, it should have ceased to exist.
 Instead, for the last 70 years it has grown exponentially.
 It has unthinkingly expanded the money supply and extended cheap credit.
 Not once in the last 30 years has it significantly contracted the money supply.
 If you’re going to do nothing and leave everything unregulated, why have a Federal Reserve System at all?